nightjuggler/math/README.md

 For every prime P, there exists a threshold N such that every even number > N is the sum of two primes > P.

+N is the lowest such threshold, i.e. N itself is not the sum of two primes > P.

 N / P goes to 2 as P goes to infinity.

 For example, the first few pairs (P, N) are (2, 4), (3, 8), (5, 16), (7, 20), (11, 28), ...